Apolipoprotein E: Protein

-APOE is 299 amino acids long and contains multiple amphipathic α-helices.
+Apoe-E is 299 amino acids long and contains multiple amphipathic α-helices.
 According to crystallography studies, a hinge region connects the N- and C-terminal regions of the protein.
 The N-terminal region (residues 1–167) forms an anti-parallel four-helix bundle such that the non-polar sides face inside the protein.
 Meanwhile, the C-terminal domain (residues 206–299) contains three α-helices which form a large exposed hydrophobic surface and interact with those in the N-terminal helix bundle domain through hydrogen bonds and salt-bridges.
 The C-terminal region also contains a low density lipoprotein receptor (LDLR)-binding site.

 Polymorphisms

 APOE is polymorphic, with three major alleles (epsilon 2, epsilon 3, and epsilon 4): APOE-ε2 (cys112, cys158), APOE-ε3 (cys112, arg158), and APOE-ε4 (arg112, arg158).
 Although these allelic forms differ from each other by only one or two amino acids at positions 112 and 158, these differences alter APOE structure and function.

 There are several low-frequency polymorphisms of APOE.
 APOE5 comes in two subtypes E5f and E5s, based on migration rates.
 APOE5 E5f and APOE7 combined were found in 2.8% of Japanese males.
 APOE7 is a mutation of APOE3 with two lysine residues replacing glutamic acid residues at positions 244 and 245.

-Much remains to be learned about the APOE isoforms, including the interaction of other protective genes.
-Indeed, the apolipoprotein ε4 isoform is more protective against cognitive decline than other isoforms in some cases, so caution is advised before making determinant statements about the influence of APOE polymorphisms on cognition, development of Alzheimer's disease, cardiovascular disease, telomere shortening, etc. Many of the studies cited that purport these adverse outcomes are from single studies that have not been replicated and the research is based on unchecked assumptions about this isoform.
-As of 2007, there was no evidence that APOE polymorphisms influence cognition in younger age groups (other than possible increased episodic memory ability and neural efficiency in younger APOE4 age groups), nor that the APOE4 isoform places individuals at increased risk for any infectious disease.
+Much remains to be learned about the APOE isoforms, including the interaction of other protective genes. so caution is advised before making determinant statements about the influence of APOE polymorphisms on cognition, development of Alzheimer's disease, cardiovascular disease, telomere shortening, etc. Many of the studies cited that purport these adverse outcomes are from single studies that have not been replicated and the research is based on unchecked assumptions about this isoform.
+As of 2007, there was no evidence that APOE polymorphisms influence cognition in younger age groups (other than possible better visual working memory in younger APOE4 age groups), nor that the APOE4 isoform places individuals at increased risk for any infectious disease.

-However, the association between the APOE4 allele and Alzheimer's disease has been shown to be weaker in minority groups differently compared to their caucasian counterparts.
+However, the association between the APOE4 allele and Alzheimer's disease has been shown to be weaker in minority groups differently compared to their Caucasian counterparts.
 Hispanics/Latinos and African Americans who were homozygous for the APOE4 allele had 2.2 and 5.7 times the odds, respectively of developing Alzheimer's disease.
+The homozygous APOE4 allele has an even stronger effect in East Asian populations, with Japanese populations have 33 times the odds compared to the heterozygous population.
 Caucasians who were homozygous for the allele had 12.5 times the odds.